yuxuyang/Study/Coursera/JS Promises/JavaScript Promise.md

 // progress on transfers from the server to the client (downloads) function updateProgress (oEvent) {
-  if (oEvent.lengthComputable) {
+  // lengthComputable could be zero or unknown if it is false. if (oEvent.lengthComputable) {
     var percentComplete = oEvent.loaded / oEvent.total;
     // ...